frederikseersholm/blast_getLCA/README.md

 - **qseqid**  The identifier of the query sequence
 - **LCA**   The lowest common ancestor of the read, with info on genus, family, order and class of the assigned taxon
 - **rank** Rank of the lowest common ancestor
-- **TaxIDs** TaxIDs of the the best matching references in the database used separated by colon
+- **TaxIDs** TaxIDs of the the best matching reference sequences in the database used to infer the lowest common ancestor, separated by colon
 - **Stats** Basic statistics of the assignment (separated by underscore):
   - *Tothits* = total number of alignments for the read,
   - *accepted-hits* = total number of best (equally good) hits for the read.